 |Pvt.
 Ltd.||Company||selling of proportionate stake|

 The financial statements of the subsidiary companies and related information are available for inspection by the members at the Registered Office of your Company during business hours on all days except Saturdays, Sundays and public holidays up to the date of the Annual General Meeting as required under Section 136 of the Companies Act, 2013.
 Any member desirous of obtaining a copy of the said financial statements may write to the Company Secretary at the Registered Office of your Company.

 Your Company has not accepted any deposits within the meaning of Section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.

 INTERNAL FINANCIAL CONTROLS

 Five meetings of the Board of Directors were held during the year.
-For further details, please refer report on Corporate Governance forming part of this Annual Report.
+For further details regarding meeting of board and committees, please refer report on Corporate Governance of this Annual Report.

 DIRECTORS RESPONSIBILITY STATEMENT

 a) in the preparation of the annual accounts for the year ended March 31, 2016, the applicable accounting standards read with requirements set out under Schedule III to the Act, have been followed and there are no material departures from the same;